 A visual inspection of the eight (8) segmented breakwaters constructed on the east end of the island revealed that the features were in fair condition.
-Several of the breakwaters appear to have settled since construction and the rock riprap was slightly displaced (Appendix B; Photos 29 through 38).
+Several of the breakwaters have settled since construction and the rock riprap was slightly displaced (Appendix B; Photos 1 through 17).
+Breakwater 3 was entirely submerged.
 A topographic survey was conducted in 2015 by T.Baker Smith of Houma, Louisiana to profile and cross section the breakwaters to determine the extent of settlement.
 The survey revealed that the breakwaters have settled at varying degrees with breakwaters 3 and 4 being the most severe with a total average settlement of -2.01', including the east groin which was constructed under the Raccoon Island Shoreline Protection and Marsh Creation (TE-48) project.
 Below are settlement averages of the breakwaters recorded during the 2015 survey: